 CV Template for Students

-If you are looking for your first job after leaving university but don’t know what to write?
+Are you looking for your first job after leaving university?
+Unsure what to write?
 Don’t worry!
-Many students are in the same boat and there are plenty of things to write in a CV, even if you don’t have work experience just yet!
+Many students are in the same boat as you.
+Rest assured, there are plenty of things to write in a CV template for students.
+Even if you don’t have work experience just yet!

 How to be successful in applications